 Traditionally this drink is blended with crushed ice, but I (yours truly) prefer my Pisco Sours served straight-up or on the rocks.
 Either way, it's best

-A tangy punch which harnesses the rich flavours of the rum.
+A tangy punch that harnesses the strength and rich flavours of the rum.

 Porn Star Martini

-A passion fruit and vanilla crowd-pleaser with champagne served on the side.
+A passion fruit and vanilla crowd-pleaser that's balanced with zesty lime, often served with sparkling wine on the side.

 Bourbon and maple syrup somewhat overwhelm the headline port wine, although it does add an underlying fruitiness to this balanced and tasty riff on an

 P.S.
 You'll love this creamy, slightly sweet dessert cocktail.

 Basically a Scotch and soda with a delicate hint of ginger spice, the Presbyterian cocktail should be made using Scotch whisky rather than bourbon, rye,

 Queen's Park Swizzle